zeroc-ice/ice/cpp/BuildInstructionsWinRT.md

 in the "Build" menu.
 Once deployed, you can start the application from the WinRT Desktop by clicking the "Ice Test Suite" icon.

-If you want to run the tests with SSL enabled, you must use servers from another language mapping as WinRT does not support server-side SSL.

-To run a test with SSL, open a command window and change to the test directory.
-At the command prompt, execute:
+In the test suite application selecting "winrt" for Server field allows to run tests with TCP and WS protocols supported by  WinRT server side.

+You can also use C++, C# or Java servers to run the tests, this allows to use additional SSL and WSS protocols.

+To use servers from C++, C# or Java language mappings you need to build the tests for this language mapping.

+The test controller server is implemented in Java refer to the build instructions in java subdirectory for how to build the tests controller.
+Use the following command to start the test controller:

-    > python run.py --winrt --protocol=ssl
+    > python scripts/TestController.py

-Then open the "Ice Test Suite" Windows Store application, check "Enable SSL", and click the "Run" button.
+In "Ice Test Suite" Windows Store application, select the Server language mapping and Protocol you want to use.

-To run the tests on a remote device such as the Surface, you will need to install the Remote Debugger Tools.

-> *Some tests might fail if you run the tests with the debugger attached.
-You should choose "Start without Debugging" from the Debug menu to run the tests.*

 ## Installing a C++ Source Build

 Simply run `nmake /f Makefile.mak install`.
 This will install the Ice SDK in the directory specified by the `prefix` variable in `config\Make.rules.mak`.

-> *This command must be executed in a command prompt that has administrative privileges because it requires write access to the registry.*

 [1]: https://doc.zeroc.com/display/Ice36/Using+the+Windows+Binary+Distribution
 [2]: https://zeroc.com/platforms_3_6_0.html